arafato/blog/_posts/blog/2013-11-16-weinre-browserstack.md

 ####Let the Magic happen!
-For the rest of this post it is assumed that you include the following
-<script> tag in your app.
+For the rest of this post it is assumed that you include the following script-tag in your app.
 This let’s your app talk to the weinre
 server:

 {% highlight html %}